-ISM Certification is the next step for those interested in deepening their understanding of the Integrated Systems Model and perhaps getting an ISM case report published!
-If you are a graduate of any Discover Physio Series (word-wide) or the ISM Series with Diane Lee you are qualified to begin the certification process.
+ISM Certification is the next step for those interested in deepening their understanding of the Integrated Systems Model and having their ISM case report on this website and part of the ISM Series Curriculum.
+If you are a graduate of any Discover Physio Series (world-wide), it is best if you re-take the current ISM Series prior to certification since much has changed since 2013.
+If you completed your ISM Series from 2014 to two years prior to now, then the ISM update course is required prior to certification.
+If you completed the ISM Series within 2 years of this date, then you are qualified to begin the certification process.

 Certification does not require travel or attendance; this is a home study course.
-The following outlines the process for those interested in becoming certified in the ISM approach along with examples of what is expected.
+The following outlines the process for those interested in becoming certified in the ISM approach along with an example of what is expected.

 Step 1: The Series

 We will come together for 3 sessions of 4 (4.5) days over a period of 6-8 months with lots of practical/clinical time to focus on acquiring the skills and clinical reasoning to put the ISM model into practice.
 Hours of online lecture and reading material and 12 hours of in-person lecture are...More Info

 - Completion of the ISM Series within the last 2 years.
 If you have done the ISM Series with either Diane or Discover Physio earlier than 2 years ago, then you are required to retake the ISM Series (graduates prior to 2014) or do the ISM update course (graduates from 2014 to 2 years prior to application) before applying for certification since the curriculum has evolved extensively since your course.

 - Every year the online material that accompanies the ISM Series is updated.
 Prior to the next step a review of all the latest online material that is part of the current ISM Series is required.
 Simply go to each course package, click on the course and look for any videos/pages that you not have the green tick box on the left – this is new material for you.
 Watch everything in all 5 packages that is new to you.